Nacoca Ko

 ︎ ︎ ︎ ︎

-Nacoca Ko, an artist and curator based in Geneva, Switzerland, works with raw material sculpture, digital media, performance, and virtual worlds, as well as nonhuman and artificial intelligence.
+Nacoca Ko, an artist and curator based in Geneva, Switzerland, works across sculpture, moving image, performance, and virtual environments.
+Engaging with nonhuman and artificial intelligence, her work explores how technological systems reshape personal psyche, collective consciousness, and the environment.

 ---